MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.it-IT/OfficeUpdates/monthly-channel-2017.md

 ### <a name="skype-for-business-feature-updates"></a>Skype for Business: Aggiornamenti delle funzionalità
 -   **Inserimento di collegamenti:** Aggiungere un collegamento nei messaggi istantanei e nelle chat di gruppo e fornire testo descrittivo per il collegamento anziché l'intero URL.
--   **Notifica di condivisione dello schermo:** Quando si condivide una schermata di una conversazione di messaggistica immediata o durante la condivisione dello schermo continuerà fino a quando si abbandona una riunione, nella finestra Conversazione viene visualizzata una notifica.
-La notifica per ricordare sono ancora condivisione dello schermo in modo semplice interrompere la condivisione con il pulsante "Interrompi condivisione".
+-   **Screen sharing notification:** A notification displays in the conversation window when you’re sharing a screen in an IM conversation or when screen sharing continues after you leave a meeting.
+The notification reminds you that you are still sharing your screen and makes it easy to stop sharing by using the “Stop Sharing” button.
--   **Supporto Windows Information Protection (WIP):** Skype per le aziende è ora supportato come un'app sola lavoro WIP.
-Aggiungendo Skype all'elenco dei domini consentiti App, indica a Windows non gestisce i dati personali.
-Windows proteggere i dati per conto di Skype per le aziende.
-[Ulteriori informazioni](https://aka.ms/wiptechnet)
+-   **Windows Information Protection (WIP) support:** Skype for Business is now supported as a WIP-work only app.By adding Skype to your allowed apps list, it indicates to Windows that it does not handle personal data.Windows proteggerà i dati per conto di Skype for business.
+[Altre informazioni](https://aka.ms/wiptechnet)

-### <a name="skype-for-business-non-security-updates"></a>Skype for Business: Aggiornamenti non della sicurezza
+### <a name="skype-for-business-non-security-updates"></a>Skype for Business: aggiornamenti non relativi alla sicurezza
--   Modificare messaggio per le chiamate di tentativi per gli utenti con audio disabilitata dal criterio da "Impossibile completare la chiamata" a "Impossibile chiamata dal momento che un amministratore IT ha limitato audio.
-Provare a utilizzare invece la messaggistica immediata o posta elettronica e chiederà di contattare il proprio amministratore IT".
+-   Change message for attempted calls to users with audio disabled by policy from "Cannot complete the call" to "Cannot call because an IT administrator has restricted audio.
+Try using instant messaging or email instead and ask to check with their IT administrator."
 -   Aggiungere un collegamento ipertestuale "PIN di accesso dimenticato?" agli inviti alle riunioni di utenti abilitati ai Servizi di conferenza PSTN per Skype for Business Online.
 -   Consentire di partecipare alle riunioni dei team da Skype for Business Online.
 -   Modificare il volume della sessione dell'altoparlante dal 40% al 75%.